Many years later

 Without pause, Heraclius spoke.
 “Meldh.
 It shall be Meldh.”

-Master Kobayashi considered this, and smiled.
+Master Kobayashi considered this and smiled.
 “An old word, yes.
 Many possible origins, and yet all of which point to the same undeniable meaning.
 Yes, that name shall do.
 You have learned your lesson well, Meldh.”

 It was for this reason that, in magical warfare, the wizards were always stationed at the back.
 The front lines were too filled with randomness; a single stray arrow or sword could too easily turn the tide of the battle.
 From the rear, the wizards could manipulate the battle in relative safety.

 Every attack had its disadvantages.
-Death from a distance was difficult to dole out, and easy to counter.
+Death from a distance was difficult to dole out and easy to counter.
 Elemental forces had their fundamental opposites.
 Physical attacks could be turned aside.
 And clever gambits could be turned against their intended purpose easily.
 There were a few tried and true methods, but because their efficacy was so well-known, it was easy to plan against them.

 The original plan was simple.
 The enemy was superior in size, so they would concentrate on breaking through a single weak point in the enemy line, in order to gain entrance to the Stronghold.
 Once achieved, the army parts, like the Red Sea, allowing the wizards and their specialized team of shock troops access to the Stronghold itself.
 Then the army closes back up, shifting into a defensive position.
 If successful, the terrain would not allow the enemy to bring the full force of their army to bear, and it would buy Meldh and his team sufficient time to complete their task.

 The battle was brutal.
 The enemy wizards attempted to fill the sky with weapons of death.
 They were small, frail things, so Meldh summoned a fierce wind to blow them back towards the enemy.
-This counter had been expected, and the force of the wind cause the weapons to shatter.
+This counter had been expected, and the force of the wind caused the weapons to shatter.
 He expected those remnants had a secondary power unto themselves, and so he and his wizards cast fire into the sky, purging the air of the attack.

 War wizards were well trained in turning their counters into attacks of their own, and Meldh’s team was no exception.
-Even before the fire had been cast into their air, one of the wizards was crafting wards the form of Amber and Lodestone.
-Once the fire had done its job, the wards contained and compressed the fire into a single, white hot point of nearly unimaginable heat, which was then directed downward towards the enemy army.
+Even before the fire had been cast into their air, one of the wizards was crafting wards in the form of Amber and Lodestone.
+Once the fire had done its job, the wards contained and compressed the fire into a single, white-hot point of nearly unimaginable heat, which was then directed downward towards the enemy army.

 There were several fairly trivial counters to such an attack, but it was novel, a rarely seen combination of those three elements.
 As such, the enemies turned to Void, a relatively all-purpose means of containing an unknown threat.
 The air above the army crackled with the vacuum, as the fabric of the world itself was rent asunder.
 The Void was enhanced by the Boxes of one of their masters, and like the gaping maw of some creature that existed beyond space and time, it opened wide to swallow the singular point of energy.